Tarnanthi: 2020

 The 2020 exhibition, held from 16 October 2020 until 31 January 2021, was subtitled Open Hands, and focused on Indigenous women artists.
 The works by 87 artists included Naomi Hobson's Adolescent Wonderland; work from the Tangentyere Artists in Mparntwe (Alice Springs; woven sculptures from Arnhem Land; and works from Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
 Occurring during the COVID-19 pandemic in South Australia, there was some uncertainty whether it could go ahead, and when it did, AGSA had to work within various restrictions and precautions to ensure that it was safe, with the Art Fair postponed to early December.

 2021

 In 2021, as the pandemic continued, the Art Fair went online, but the exhibition was mounted from mid-October to the end of January at the art gallery and partner venues, including the Migration Museum, the South Australian Museum, JamFactory (Adelaide and Seppeltsfield), Port Pirie Regional Art Gallery and Yarta Purtli Gallery at the Port Augusta Cultural Centre.
 The exhibition included works by 189 artists at the gallery, including large works by Gail Mabo and Julie Gough, with around 1400 other artists participating in total.

 2023

 In 2023 The Art Gallery of South Australia as part of the Tarnanthi Festival will show Vincent Namatjira: Australia in Colour and portray the artist's first survey exhibition.
+The Tarnanthi Art Fair will be held as both an online and physical event with opportunity to meet the artists.
+Arrernte/Gurindji man Dan Sultan will launch the Tarnanthi festival with a free music concert and public event on the forecourt of the Art Gallery of South Australia.